 These don’t take long to make at all.
 If you check out the price of them at the store around the holidays they are insane.
 Like triple what a package of raw pecans + some sugar out of a bag costs.
 Since it only takes about 30 minutes from start to finish the huge price difference just doesn’t make sense.

 First off to save some money you can find store brands, they are the same.
 I mean nuts are nuts, off the same trees, and processed probably in the same factory even.
-In some cases it is WAY cheaper to buy a bag with “broken pieces” if they are still large, or you’re using them to bake anyway.
+In some cases it is WAY cheaper to buy a bag with “broken pieces” if they are still large for this and Pecan Fudge.

 You’re just going to need; nuts, white sugar, water and if you want a bit of spice then cayenne pepper.
 The key to getting it done well is two fold.
 You want to ensure the sugars are boiled long enough to dissolve the crystals, and they need to dry long enough.